 Axonotmesis is a severe type of peripheral nerve damage.
-In axonotmesis, the affected nerve cuts but doesn’t get completely severe.
+In axonotmesis, the affected nerve gets cut but doesn’t get completely severed.

 To make a full recovery, you’ll likely have to take physical or occupational therapy.
 With the proper treatment, it’s possible for you to make a full recovery within six months to a year.

 Neurotmesis is the most extreme type of peripheral nerve damage.
 Thus, neurotmesis occurs when a nerve is completely severed, which typically occurs after a violent, open injury.

 If you have this type of nerve damage, then you have little chance of making a full recovery in the future.
 But, you may be able to make a partial recovery with immediate surgical intervention.